-It is hereby certified that this plat is tru e and correct as to the property lines and all improvements shown thereon, and was prepared from a an actual survey of the property made by me or under my supe ervision; that all monuments shown herec on actually exist, and their location, size, type and material are co orrectly shown.
-The field data upon whic ch this plat is based has a closure precision of one foot in feet and an angular error of per angle point, and was adjusted or closure and is found to be accurate within one foot in feet, and contains a total of acres.
-The equipment used to obtain the linear and ang gular measurements herein was · By : REGISTER RED GEORGIA LAND SURVEYOR DEC NO DATE OF EVDIDATION REG.
-NO DATE OF EXPIRATION b.
-Owners Acknowledgment and Declaration
+It is hereby certified that this plat is true and correct as to the property lines and all improvements shown thereon, and was prepared from an actual survey of the property made by me or under my supervision; that all monuments shown hereon actually exist, and their location, size, type and material are correctly shown.
+The field data upon which this plat is based has a closure precision of one foot in feet and an angular error of per angle point, and was adjusted using rule.
+This plat has been calculated for closure and is found to be accurate within one foot in feet, and contains a total of acres.
+The equipment used to obtain the linear and angular measurements herein was .